skip to content

 Guidelines

 Divorce.
 A divorce application is available online from the Commonwealth Courts Portal.
-Help in completing the forms is available through the Commission's offices and more information is available on the Federal Circuit Court website.
+Help in completing the forms is available through our offices and more information is available on the Federal Circuit and Family Court website.
+We also encourage use of amica.
 In circumstances where a do-your-own divorce is not appropriate, such as where the applicant has language difficulties or if the divorce is particularly complex, then legal aid may be available.

 Family property settlements, unless there are special circumstances.